 Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, certain employers (including tax-exempt entities) are eligible for employee retention tax credits (ERC).
 And with the passing of the American Rescue Plan Act (ARPA), the Employee Retention Credit will now expire on December 31, 2021 (extended from June 30).
 This gives employers even more incentive to keep employees on their payroll during the COVID-19 outbreak.

 Recently updated legislation now allows eligible employers to claim quarterly tax credits of 70% of any wages paid, for up to $10,000 in wages per employee.
-These tax credits expire on June 30, 2021, which means an employer may take tax credits for two quarters, adding up to as much as $14,000 per employee.
+These tax credits expire on December 31, 2021, so an employer may take up to four quarterly tax credits.
+That could add up to as much as $28,000 per employee.
 That’s in addition to the $5,000 per employee retained in 2020, which can be retroactively claimed if newly eligible.